kevinfrei/EMP/README.md

 - Get some controls in the menu with appropriate keyboard shortcuts
 - Maybe use the album-art package to get artist pix
 - Improve/Expand the views for Albums and Artists.
+- DetailsList is nifty, but a little bit buggy.
+Maybe try making my own?

 ### Other